nt54hamnghi/wcli/README.md

-# Terminal Portfolio
+# wcli

-A terminal-style portfolio website built with [Leptos](https://leptos.dev/) and [Tailwind CSS](https://tailwindcss.com/).
+A cli-style portfolio website built with [Leptos](https://leptos.dev/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Features

 - Interactive CLI in the browser
-- Switchable terminal themes
+- Switchable themes
-- Command history with navigation (with up/down arrow keys)
+- Command history with navigation
 - Tab-completion for commands
 - Easy configuration through a TOML file (WIP)